“That was a dragon,” Coll said, leaning heavily against the Chantry door. “That was a dragon.”

 With that, Kate grabbed the trebuchet’s lever and shoved it down.

 The trebuchet made a tremendous WHOOSH, shuddering so hard Kate almost lost her footing.
 The payload went winging out into the night, and for a moment, both darkspawn-demon and dragon turned to watch it.
 Kate watched it stupidly as well, too tired to do anything else.
-She watched it fly, watched it fade away.
-Then watched in satisfied amazement as a blur of white BOOMED out of the hill and began to fall toward the town, gathering size, gathering speed…
+She watched it fly, watched it fade away, watched in satisfied amazement as a blur of white BOOMED out of the hill and began to fall toward the town.
+The avalanche gathered size, gathered speed…

 “Oh shit,” Kate muttered, eyes wide.

-Actually, she didn’t run.
-She couldn’t have run with her knee like that, even if she’d tried.
-But Kate gathered all her magic and shot herself into the night, Fade-Stepping further and faster than she’d ever done before.
-She could hear the avalanche behind her, heard its roar like the waves of the sea and it terrified her.
-She came to a rest quite suddenly on a rock, slid a distance on the snow, then turned around to survey the damage.
+She couldn’t run with her knee in pain, so Kate gathered her magic and shot herself into the night, Fade-Stepping further and faster than she’d ever done before.
+She could hear the avalanche behind her, heard its roar like the waves of the sea.
+Kate slid to a rest on an outcropping of rock, then turned around to survey the damage.
 The dragon was pumping the air with its great wings.
 Something long and tall was gathered under it, clutched carefully in its claws.
-Judging from the glowing dot that thing held, it seemed the Elder One had escaped as well.
+It seemed the Elder One had an escape plan as well.

 “Blast!”
-Kate gasped, but then she turned as the roar of the avalanche grew closer again.
-The snow was still coming, smashing down trees, burying houses, and Kate shot herself again into the fade.
-But she was slower this time, the snows gained on her, the roaring was at her back, and she came sliding to the end of her magic, she realized she didn’t have enough energy to outrun the snow, didn’t even know where she’d landed, and Maker help her, Kate thought, Maker help her but she hoped that the others had survived.
-Then she saw something approaching quickly - a dark hole in the ground with broken boards all around it, like a mouth with long, wooden teeth.
+Kate gasped, but the roar of the avalanche grew louder.
+The snow was still coming, smashing down trees, burying houses, and Kate shot herself forward again.
+But she was slower this time, and she didn’t go as far.
+The white wave of the avalanche was at her back now.
+Kate came sliding to the end of her magic.
+She didn’t have enough energy to cast another spell, couldn’t control the trajectory of her Fade-Step, couldn’t get her legs stretched properly, and Maker help her - Maker help her - but she hoped that the others had survived.
+Then Kate saw something approaching quickly - a dark hole in the ground with broken boards all around it, like a mouth with long, wooden teeth.